St. Peter's Basilica Tours in Rome

 Other popular activities in Rome

-More about: Visits to St. Peter's Basilica in Rome
+More about: St. Peter's Basilica Tours in Rome

-Since the visit to St. Peter's Basilica is free, I recommend that you join a guided tour that will give you a more complete view of the place.
-These tours include a tour of the temple with the explanations of an art expert guide.
-Some include a visit to the dome and for a little extra money you can also get entrance to the Vatican Museums.
-I'll tell you more:
+Given that visiting St. Peter's Basilica is free, I recommend joining a guided tour, which will give you a more complete overview of the site.
+These tours include a tour of the temple with explanations from an expert art guide.
+Some include a climb to the dome, and for a little extra money, you can also get admission to the Vatican Museums.
+Find out more below:

 My favourite